 It is also important to note that the timing of your personal injury case and your bankruptcy filing matter in determining how a settlement would be impacted.
 In a Chapter 7 bankruptcy, if the injury occurs before you file for bankruptcy, the claim and settlement awarded from the claim become a part of the bankruptcy estate.
 If the injury occurs after you file for bankruptcy, it is not part of the estate and belongs to you.
 In a Chapter 13 bankruptcy, it doesn’t matter when a personal injury occurs—the settlement will belong to the estate and can impact your repayment plan.

 Get Free Atlanta Bankruptcy Advice Today

-If you have found yourself in the situation where you are pursuing both a personal injury claim and a bankruptcy, make sure you seek the legal guidance of an experienced Atlanta bankruptcy attorney.
+If you have found yourself in a situation where you are pursuing both a personal injury claim and a bankruptcy, make sure you seek the legal guidance of an experienced Atlanta bankruptcy attorney.
 The skilled attorneys at the Ballard Law Group have years of experience guiding individuals through the ins and outs of the bankruptcy process and are ready to answer questions you may have about your specific situation.
-To find out more about how bankruptcy can help your financial future, contact us for a case consultation by calling 404-220-9906.
+To find out more about how bankruptcy can help your financial future, contact us for a case consultation by calling (404) 800-9939.